What is Obsessive-Compulsive Disorder (OCD)?

 Ayurveda for curing OCD

 Ayurveda is a part of traditional Indian practices.
-Ayur means age and this medical science is concerned with a healthy lifestyle.
+Ayur means an age, and this medical science is concerned with a healthy lifestyle.

 Ayurveda is based on natural herbs and works to cure the body after finding particular symptoms.

-It believes that a human body is made of three Doshas which are called the nature of the human body.
+It believes that a human body has three Doshas, called the nature of the human body.

-Ayurveda explains that when one of these doshas is imbalanced, they bring sickness to the body and it is related to that specific Dosha.
+Ayurveda explains that when one of these doshas is imbalanced, they bring sickness to the body, related to that specific Dosha.

-Ayurveda confirms that mental disorders arise when one of the Dosha is aggravated and it is out of balance:
+Ayurveda confirms that mental disorders arise when one of the Dosha aggravates, it is out of balance:

 Vata imbalances fear, anxiety and insomnia.